-Medical services and We will cover 80% of the costs after you pay the deductible for the medical services listed below when ordered by a doctor (the services of a dentist does not require a doctor's order).
+Medical services and We will cover 80% of the costs after you pay the deductible for the medical services listed below when ordered by a doctor (the services of a licensed optometrist, ophthalmologist or dentist do not require a doctor's order).
 All services require a preauthorization for expenses in excess of \$5,000.